 - Events elsewhere

-Throughout 2013, The National Archives will host a series of monthly talks to broaden awareness of historical records and their uses for writers.
+The National Archives is again hosting a series of monthly talks to broaden awareness of historical records and their uses for writers.

 About the author